 Infection can really slow down the healing process, and can cause lasting damage, so it’s vital that you keep the wound clean.
 Change dressings as directed by your doctor or nurse; don’t touch the area unless you have to, and make sure your hands are totally clean if you’re applying creams or changing dressings.

 Look after yourself

 According to medical advice one of the best ways you can support your body to heal is to provide it with the nutrients it needs to repair and regenerate itself.

 Drink plenty of water, and make sure you get a good supply of vitamins and minerals from your diet; you might consider supplementing with Vitamin A, B and C, as well as zinc, copper and iron.
 Doctors also advise against smoking or heavy drinking while your skin heals.

 Make sure your scar is covered with clothes or high factor sunscreen if it is likely to get exposed to bright sunlight, as sun damage can affect its appearance dramatically.
 Scar tissue isn’t like normal skin, and can burn easily.

 Look after your scar long term

 After the initial few weeks of healing, and once the broken skin is completely healed over, your wound moves into the longer stage of healing.

 Inflammation settles down and a deeper healing process gets underway.
-During this stage, you can apply nourishing emollient oils or salves (like Rosehip Scar Oil or Skin Salvation salve) to the area, feeding the skin with the nutrients your skin needs to rebuild and repair itself.
+During this stage, you can apply nourishing emollient oils or salves (like Rosehip Scar Oil or Skin Salvation salve) to the area.
 Apply twice a day, using your fingers to gently but firmly massage the oil or balm into the skin, helping the collagen to settle smoothly.